Adventure Calling – Volume 2

 Let this be a new adventure for you, your family and God!
 And may hope, love, joy and peace fill your hearts and overflow into the world around you.
 Merry Christmas!
 And, as always…ADVENTURE ON!

-Adventure Calling ©, Vol. 2, booklets will be available for purchase soon!
+Adventure Calling ©, Vol. 2, booklets available on Amazon!

 Years ago, some friends of mine took a cross-country motorcycle ride.
 What I remember about that trip was that they had a breakdown in a town called Hope, Arkansas.
 (Seemed a bit ironic.)